Sn1F3rt/Sn1F3rt/README.md

-### Hi there 👋
+### Hello! 👋

-I'm a 19-year-old full-stack developer, visionary, and entrepreneur.
-I ❤️ open-source and am willing to contribute/collaborate to any projects that I am able to.
+I'm a 20-year-old student, a full-stack developer, and an aspiring entrepreneur.
+I am pursuing a Bachelor of Technology in Computer Science and Engineering from Amity University, Haryana.

+I ❤️ **#OpenSource** and am willing to collaborate on any project of interest.

+Check out my [Linkedin](https://www.linkedin.com/in/sayan-bhattacharyya/) profile for insights into my professional life.

 ## Statistics